-Input Response Time: 10ms typical, not including network time.
+Digital Input Response Time: 10ms typical, not including network time.
 The actual input response time will vary with network traffic and interrupts.

-Input TVS (Transient Voltage Suppressor): Installed at every digital I/O channel, the rated working voltage is 38V, breakdown voltage is 47V, and its clamping level varies up to 72V.
+Digital Input Transient Voltage Suppressor: Installed at every I/O point, the rated working voltage is 38V, breakdown voltage is 47V, and clamping level is 72V.